Master of Arts (Advanced Seminar & Shorter Thesis)

 All domestic students who are admitted to a Master by research or Doctoral degree at the University of Melbourne will receive a Research Training Program Fee Offset Scholarship to acknowledge the contribution from the Australian Government towards the cost of their tuition.

 Other scholarships may provide a stipend towards the cost of living and a relocation allowance.
 International students may also receive Overseas Student Health Cover and a tuition fee offset.

 Learn more about the RTP Fee Offset Scholarship and Graduate Research Scholarships

 Other financial assistance

 The University's Student Financial Aid Service can provide you with advice and information on student loans and bursaries/grants, cost of living, budgeting and tax advice.

-- The Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students too.
+- Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students as well

-- The Melbourne Research Scholarship (MRS) is available to both domestic and international students
+- Melbourne Research Scholarships are available to both domestic and international students

 - Domestic students experiencing compassionate or compelling circumstances (including illness, disability, care responsibilities or personal hardship), may be eligible to apply for the Fay Marles Scholarship or the Frederick Blake Shepherd Scholarship.
 Applications close on 31 October.

 - PhD Scholarships are also available for specific projects from time to time.
 Please check the Faculty of Arts future graduate research students web page for updates.